 TAF partners with various Washington State college and university programs to source the next cohorts of Martinez Fellows.
 First, apply and gain acceptance to the Master in Teaching program for fall or spring.
 Let the program coordinator know that you are interested in the Martinez Fellowship and you will be provided with additional instructions on how to apply.

-The application deadline is: April 5th, 2021.
-(Applicants are eligible to apply every Spring.)
+The application deadline is: currently unavailable (Applicants are eligible to apply every Spring.)

-Although the Martinez Fellowship does not include funding from the Martinez Foundation, the College of Education will honor Seattle University students who are selected and choose to participate in the fellowship with funding from our MIT Diversity Scholarship.
-Awards range from $2500 to $14,400.
+Although the Martinez Fellowship does not include funding from the Martinez Foundation, the College of Education will honor Seattle University students who are selected and choose to participate in the fellowship with funding from a College of Education Scholarship, an MIT Program Scholarship, or an SU Graduate Scholarship.
 Please note that the College of Education is unable to provide any full-ride scholarships.

 For more information, please contact firstname.lastname@example.org.